Mosaics in the portico of the Rectangular Peristyle

 "Frigidarium": Nereids and Tritons (2)

-The subject was very popular throughout the whole Roman Empire, not only in the Province of Africa where Bulla Regia houses one of the finest mosaics depicting a sea goddess, but also in the Province of Syria with fine mosaics at Antioch, Zeugma and Philippopolis.
+The subject was very popular throughout the whole Roman Empire, not only in the Province of Africa (e.g in Bulla Regia, Hippo Regius and Sousse), but also in the Province of Syria with fine mosaics at Antioch, Zeugma and Philippopolis.

 Arion, a famous citharist, was kidnapped by pirates: